dilgerma/workshop-sample/app/exercises/exercise/exercise.md

 ## Exercise

-In this exercise, we will build a comprehensive test suite for our state view slice from the last exercise.
+In this exercise, you will again build a set of test cases, but this time for a state change slice.

-If you click "Run Testcases" you will see, that besides there are a lot of red test cases.

-Using "Given / When / Then" or "Given / Then" allows us to set the system into a certain state.
+Instead of "Given / When" in the last exercise, testing state changes requires "Given / When / Then"

+Given a set of Events

+When a command gets executed

+Then we expect the system to be in a new state

 ### Step 1 - Implement the state history